nickyiliwang0000/h/programming-fundamentals/debugging-javascript.md

 * returns `true` if 'OK' was selected
 * `false` if "cancel" was selected

 Note that the arguments being passed and some of the values being returned were contained within quotes.
 This is because their data type is `string`.
-[Here's a refresher on that](https://github.com/HackerYou/bootcamp-notes/blob/917b7a927d55c11314045c6c5a625b3c31ba1a53/programming-fundamentals/intro-to-programming.md).
+[Here's a refresher on data types](https://github.com/HackerYou/bootcamp-notes/blob/917b7a927d55c11314045c6c5a625b3c31ba1a53/programming-fundamentals/intro-to-programming.md#data-types).

 ### console.log()